 Although we fully embrace the natural progression of our bodies over time, we also see nothing wrong with using products that keep everything taut and smooth, if that’s your prerogative.
 This device is the first at-home microcurrent instrument that can firm and tone skin over a month when used consistently.
 It comes with a leave-on gel primer that absorbs into the skin to gradually diminish dimples and the appearance of cellulite on several body parts, including the thighs and stomach.
 However, keep in mind that this is not a weight-loss product.
 The reviews on the website will give you a better idea of what to expect.

 This new and improved tool is an updated version of the original Dermaflash, which was created for and by women to provide gentle exfoliation, remove debris and eliminate peach fuzz from all over the face.
 Here’s how it works: You apply the PREFLASH cleanser to the face and press the device against your skin in soft, feathery strokes from ear to ear and forehead to chin.
 Afterward, you can apply the POSTFLASH moisturizer to soothe the skin post-use.
 There are also three levels of vibration, depending on how invigorating you want the exfoliation to be.
 Just be sure not to use on cuts or abrasions.

-Dr. Pimple Popper Blackhead Tweezers, $25 at Dr. Pimple Popper
+Dr. Pimple Popper Blackhead Tweezers

 It’s hard to look away from Dr. Sandra Lee’s viral pimple-popping Instagram videos, but it’s even harder to not get excited about her latest innovation.
 Blackheads are notoriously difficult to remove without the help of a professional, but this extractor’s curved ends gently grip the blemish and lift it from the skin, without causing harm or permanent damage.
 Just be sure to read the thorough set of instructions on the website before trying yourself.